fnagel/beautyofcode/Documentation/UpgradeGuide/Index.rst

 This guide does not covering extending via PHP – you need to check changes for yourself.

+6.x to 7.0
+^^^^^^^^^^

+What you need to know:

+- Added support for TYPO3 13 LTS
+- Added PHP 8.3 support
+- Removed support for TYPO3 11.x and 12.x
+- Support for site sets
+- Lots of fixed deprecations
+- Improved code quality / CGL

+How to upgrade
+""""""""""""""

+- Clear all caches

 5.x to 6.0
 ^^^^^^^^^^